Teacher Evaluation News

 Dr. Marzano's teacher evaluation model purports to be the first "research-based", "valid, reliable and defensible" teacher evaluation model.
 A link to validation studies supporting this assertion can be found here.

 Kim Marshall is widely considered an expert in the field of teacher evaluation.
-This link directs the viewer to her rubrics for teacher evaluation.
+Read about her rationale and suggestions for implementation of teacher evaluation rubrics.